 About the Program

-Voluntary activities are clearly helping to make a difference in habitat protection, recovery of species, and preservation of biodiversity.
-The federal government approved $45 million over five years for the Habitat Stewardship Program (HSP) for Species at Risk, beginning in 2000, as one of three pillars in Canada’s national strategy for the protection of species at risk; the other two pillars are the Accord for the Protection of Species at Risk, endorsed by provinces and territories, and the Species at Risk Act.
-Under the Species at Risk Act, stewardship is the first step in protecting critical habitat.
+Voluntary activities are clearly making a difference in habitat protection, the recovery of species, and the preservation of biodiversity.
+The Habitat Stewardship Program (HSP) started in 2000, as one of three pillars in Canada’s national strategy for the protection of species at risk.
+The other two pillars are the National Accord for the Protection of Species at Risk, endorsed by the provinces and territories, and the Species at Risk Act (SARA).
+Under the SARA, stewardship is the first step in protecting critical habitat.
 Hundreds of stewardship projects are underway across Canada, many of them funded by the HSP.
-The program directs funds where they are needed most into the hands of people who can make a difference, those who work on Canada's lands and waters and who care about this country's natural legacy.
+The program directs funds where they are needed most and into the hands of people who can make a difference--those who work on Canada's lands and waters and who care about this country's natural legacy.

-The HSPhelps Canadians protect species at risk and their habitats.
+The HSP helps Canadians protect species at risk and their habitats and prevents other species from becoming a conservation concern.
 The program fosters land and resource use practices that maintain the habitat necessary for the survival and recovery of species at risk, enhancing existing conservation activities and encouraging new ones.
-Since 2000, the program has funded over 1000 projects for $62 million.
-These projects have in turn leveraged an additional $153 million for a total investment of $215 million in stewardship projects to support the recovery of species at risk.
-Projects under the HSP addressed both habitat conservation and threat mitigation, benefiting over 300 Committee on the Status of Endangered Wildlife in Canada-designated species.
-The program has established over 200 partnerships with Aboriginal organizations, landowners, resource users, nature trusts, provinces, the natural resource sector, community-based wildlife societies, educational institutions, and conservation organizations.
-Since its inception, the HSP has contributed to the protection of over 240,000 ha of habitat and to the implementation of temporary protection measures on another 370,000 ha.
-Moreover, 207,000 ha of habitat have been improved.
+Since 2000, the program invested over $127 million to support 2 178 local conservation projects, benefitting the habitat of more than 400 species at risk.
+These projects have in turn leveraged an additional $ 303 million for a total investment of over than $ 400 million in stewardship projects to support the recovery of species at risk.
+The program has established over 300 partnerships with Aboriginal organizations, landowners, resource users, nature trusts, provinces, the natural resource sector, community-based wildlife societies, educational institutions and conservation organizations.
+Since its inception, the HSP has contributed to the legal securement of approximately 150 000 ha of habitat.
+Every year, on average, an additional 200 000 ha are protected through direct actions taken by landowners, land managers, or conservation agencies.
 The program reaches more than a million people every year through outreach and education activities.

-Priority landscapes that have been targeted in the second year of the program include:
+Priority landscapes that have been targeted by the Species at Risk Stream include

 - the Garry oak (Quercus garryana) ecosystem of southern Vancouver Island, the Gulf Islands, and Fraser Valley of British Columbia, which is home to more than 20 species at risk nationally;